NICMx/Jool/docs/en/install.md

 user@T:~# pacman -S git # autotools already included in base-devel.
 {% endhighlight %}

-And if you don't, you will need a `.tar.gz` extraction tool.
+But if you prefer to install the official release, you will need a `.tar.gz` extraction tool.
 Most distros include this by default, but just for completeness sake,

 <div class="distro-menu">
 	<span class="distro-selector" onclick="showDistro(this);">Debian</span>